Should you buy MLM leads? Some people swear by it. Others say it’s a rip off.

 MLM Lead Specialist

-I’ve purchased MLM leads from MLM Leads Specialist in the past.
+I’ve purchased MLM leads from MLM Leads Specialist several times in the past.
 I was happy with the results.

 You can just visit Google or Bing and do a search for buy MLM leads and you will find plenty of vendors to choose from.